Fiber Optic Cabling

 - Testing: During the installation process, we provide you with accurate test results to demonstrate that the system meets category standards.
 Then, if you experience issues later on, we also check and diagnose your cabling and hardware quickly and accurately to remedy the problem and reduce downtime.

-It’s natural for your company to have changing data needs as you move, modify or expand your business.
+It’s natural for your company to have changing data needs as you move, modify or expand.
 As a certified structured cabling company, we are well acquainted with the telecommunication standards that define cabling system requirements.
 Let us implement the changes you need to your cabling system to meet the demands of your business.

-To learn more about fiber optics cabling, or to request a service estimate, please contact State Systems, Inc. online or call us at 866-308-5701.
+To learn more about our fiber optic services, or to request a service estimate, please contact State Systems online or call us at 901-531-6550.

-We offer fiber optic cabling services in these cities and the surrounding areas:
+We offer cabling services in these cities and the surrounding areas:

-Mississippi (MS): Batesville, Clarksdale, Cleveland, DeSoto County, Greenville, Greenwood, Grenada, Hernando, Horn Lake, Olive Branch, Oxford, Senatobia, Southaven, Tunica and Tupelo
+In Mississippi: Batesville, Clarksdale, Cleveland, Columbus, Greenville, Greenwood, Grenada, Hernando, Horn Lake, Olive Branch, Oxford, Senatobia, Southaven, Starkville, Tunica, Tupelo, and West Point.